SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

     <p align="center"><img src="/assets/images/telco/1Product_Offering.png"></p>

 3. Click **Add to Cart**.
-The `Select a suitable time for an appointment` screen is displayed, based on the checklist policy configured at the backend by the Product Manager.
+The `Select a suitable time for an appointment` component is displayed.

-4. Click a suitable appointment from the available appointments.
+4. Click a suitable appointment from the available time slots (appointments).

     **Note:** The `Please Call to Schedule` option is preselected.

     <p align="center"><img src="/assets/images/telco/2Select_Suitable_Appointment.png"></p>

 5. Click **CONTINUE**.
-The appointment is displayed in the `Item(s) added to your cart` screen.
+The appointment is displayed in the `Item(s) added to your cart` component.

     <p align="center"><img src="/assets/images/telco/3Add_to_Cart.png"></p>

 6. Click **View Cart**.
-The cart displays all relevant details of the product offering (Fiber Link) with the appointment.
+The cart displays all relevant details of the product offering (Fiber Link) with the selected appointment.

     <p align="center"><img src="/assets/images/telco/4View_Cart.png"></p>

 7. Click the pencil icon to edit or update the appointment.
-The `Select a suitable time for an appointment` screen is displayed.
+The `Select a suitable time for an appointment` component is displayed.

     <p align="center"><img src="/assets/images/telco/5Edit_Cart.png"></p>

     **Notes:**
     - The earlier selected appointment is displayed by default and the **UPDATE** button is disabled, until you select a new time slot from the available appointments.
-    - Top five available time slots are displayed with the default `Please call to Schedule` option.
+    - Top five available time slots are displayed with the default `Please call to Schedule` preselected option.
-    - For each cart entry, you can book only one time slot, or choose the default `Call to Schedule` option.
+    - For each cart entry, you can book only one appointment, or choose the default `Call to Schedule` option.

 8. Select a suitable appointment and click **Update**.
-The cart page displays the new appointment.
+The cart component displays the new appointment.

     <p align="center"><img src="/assets/images/telco/6Updated_Appointment.png"></p>

-9. Click **Proceed to Checkout** to buy the product offering.
+9. Click **Proceed to Checkout** to purchase the product offering.

-10. Click **Account > Order History** in the `Product Display` page to check the appointment.
+10. Click **Account > Order History** in the `Product Display` component to check the appointment and product offering details.

 ## Requirements and Dependencies